 The effect of ‘scope creep’ on budget.

-The successful navigation of budgets and schedules is a cornerstone of successful relationships.
-To maintain transparency and accuracy, we base our budget recommendations on a historical analysis of the actual expenditures of comparable projects.
+The successful navigation of budgets and schedules is a cornerstone of rewarding relationships.
+To maintain transparency and accuracy, we base our budget recommendations on our historical analysis of the actual expenditures of comparable projects.
 We use the same process to estimate project durations.
 Each project we complete provides additional data and makes us better forecasters, and we include budget and schedule discussions in our earliest consultations.

-Yet, even with rigorous estimating, project budgets and timelines often expand, sometimes meaningfully so.
-Numerous factors contribute to budget overruns and delays, but without question, the number one catalyst is ‘scope creep.’
+Yet, even with rigorous estimating, project budgets and timelines often expand, and meaningfully so.
+Numerous factors contribute to budget overruns and delays and without question, the number one catalyst is ‘scope creep.’
 Wants and needs arise after construction commencement, as new conditions and opportunities come to light.
 Thorough architectural plans establish the project requirements, but cannot anticipate site developments site or program additions post-construction commencement.
-Plans also anticipate the reasonable and known, and typically are not over-written with a worst-case scenario bias.
-Clients would not appreciate paying for unnecessary work – with little expectation of a full-value refund for unperformed work called for by overly conservative plans and specifications.
+Plans anticipate the reasonable and known, and typically are not over-written with a worst-case scenario bias.
+Clients would not appreciate paying for unnecessary work – with little expectation of a full-value refund for unperformed work necessitated by overly conservative plans and specifications.

 After initial parameters and budgets are established, projects predictably evolve and costs increase and schedules extend.
-As a point of reference, our projects average an increase of ten to twelve percent after construction commencement.
+As a point of reference, our projects average an increase of twelve to fourteen percent after construction commencement.
 Unbelievably, we are proud of this record when discussing and comparing industry norms with our colleagues.
-While it is hard to accept that ten to twelve percent cost escalation represents an accomplishment with regard to controlled execution and disciplined project management, our data supports the universality of ‘scope creep’.
+While it is hard to accept that twelve to fourteen percent cost escalation represents an accomplishment with regard to controlled execution and disciplined project management, our data supports the universality of ‘scope creep’.

 Not surprisingly, clients receive reports of significant cost escalations and schedule extensions with the opposite of enthusiasm.
-While ten-percent (plus) escalations and reasonable schedule extensions are well anticipated and are well tolerated, some projects escalate further, sometimes substantially so, and schedules can drag on endlessly.
+While ten-percent (plus) escalations and reasonable schedule extensions are well anticipated and are well tolerated, some projects further escalate, and schedules can drag on endlessly.
 Frustrated clients demand explanations, and performance evaluations tend towards grades of failure.
 Contractors feel under-appreciated, and architects move into damage-control mode.
 But, these emotional responses only tell part of the story.

 An established budget is very similar to a golf course’s par and difficulty (slope) rating.
 In theory, a scratch golfer should be able to play the course in a specific number of strokes, or ‘par.’
 The rest of us will take more strokes than par, and carry handicap indexes that establish our individual par expectation by adding strokes to the scorecard allotment.
 Metaphorically, construction contracts establish a project’s par, and every contractor invoice tracks performance relative to par.
 As construction costs and schedules change (increase) along the way due to site conditions and scope creep, par (project cost statements) needs to be adjusted.